WestKam Gold (CVE:WKG) Trading Down 25.9%

-Shares of WestKam Gold Corp.
-(CVE:WKG – Get Free Report) dropped 25.9% during mid-day trading on Wednesday .
+WestKam Gold Corp.
+(CVE:WKG – Get Free Report)’s share price traded down 25.9% on Wednesday .
 The company traded as low as C$0.10 and last traded at C$0.10.
-Approximately 44,000 shares traded hands during trading, a decline of 40% from the average daily volume of 73,442 shares.
+44,000 shares were traded during mid-day trading, a decline of 40% from the average session volume of 73,442 shares.
 The stock had previously closed at C$0.14.

 WestKam Gold Stock Performance